NathanEid/GCP-Project/README.md

 # GCP-Project

 ### Project Details
-1 VPC
+Create 1 VPC
-2 subnets (management subnet & restricted subnet):
+Create 2 subnets (management subnet & restricted subnet):
 1. Management subnet has the following:
-  • NAT gateway
+    - NAT gateway
-  • Private VM
+    - Private VM
 2. Restricted subnet has the following:
-  • Private standard GKE cluster (private control plan)
+    - Private standard GKE cluster (private control plan)
-Notes:
+##### Notes:
 1. Restricted subnet must not have access to internet
 2. All images deployed on GKE must come from GCR or Artifacts registry.
 3. The VM must be private.